arnavgautam/TreeHacks2015/HOLs/HOL-iOSAndMobileServices/HOL.md

 <a name="Exercise1"></a>
 ## Exercise 1: Creating Your First Mobile Service ##

-This exercise shows you how to add a cloud-based backend service to an iOS app using Windows Azure Mobile Services.
+This exercise shows you how to add a cloud-based backend service to an iOS app using Microsoft Azure Mobile Services.
 You will create both a new mobile service and a simple TodoList app that stores app data in the new mobile service.
-Lastly, you will explore your app code to see how it interacts with Windows Azure Mobile Services.
+Lastly, you will explore your app code to see how it interacts with Microsoft Azure Mobile Services.

 ### Task 1 - Creating a New Mobile Service ###
 Follow these steps to create a new mobile service.

-1. Log into the [Windows Azure Management Portal](https://manage.windowsazure.com) and navigate to Mobile Services.
+1. Log into the [Microsoft Azure Management Portal](https://manage.windowsazure.com) and navigate to Mobile Services.

 1. At the bottom of the navigation pane, click **+NEW**.